 We’ve engineered Instant to work reliably, even when you’re on a slow or flaky network connection.
 Additionally, network usage is highly optimized and documents can still be edited even when a user is offline.
 If you add images or stamps, they are treated as separate assets and fetched separately, so that someone adding large images doesn’t block the sync process.

-Instant uses our own PSPDFKit Server for coordination and storage.
+Instant uses PSPDFKit Server for coordination and storage.
 It’s designed for easy deployment either on-premises or to any of the major cloud providers.

 We are continually improving the Instant SDK, and new features are added with almost every release.
 Advanced features, such as detailed audit logging, document encryption, and presence (i.e. the ability to see if somebody else is also looking at the document) are already planned for 2018.